 How does it work?

-- I can set up a therapy room at your premises or clients can visit me in Bethnal Green
+- I can set up a therapy room at your premises or clients can engage with me remotely

 - I generally work with the leader before I work with members of their team